Skip to main content

 The automatic SMS Footer will be added to your messages:

-When you send a message to a contact's phone number for the first time.
+• When you send a message to a contact's phone number for the first time.

-Any inbound text message from that contact phone number resets the 30 day countdown clock, because it confers implied consent to text.
+Any inbound text message from that contact phone number resets the 30-day countdown clock because it confers implied consent to text.
 If you have an ongoing text conversation with a contact, the footer will not interfere.

 Example:

-On April 24, 2025, you send a text message to John for the first time.
+• On April 24, 2025, you send a text message to John for the first time.
 This first message includes an SMS Footer.

-On May 27, 2025, you send John another message.
+• On May 27, 2025, you send John another message.
 This message will not include an SMS Footer because John’s inbound text on May 19 reset the 30-day timer.

-However, if you send John a message on June 20, 2025, and he has not sent you any inbound texts since May 19, your message will include an SMS Footer, as the 30-day window has passed.
+• However, if you send John a message on June 20, 2025, and he has not sent you any inbound texts since May 19, your message will include an SMS Footer, as the 30-day window has passed.

-Automatic Message Text
+Automatic Message Text - Setup

-Self-Managed Footer - Opt-out from smrtPhone's Tool
+Opt-out from smrtPhone's Tool

 Whether you use smrtPhone's automated tool or not, text messages from a business to an individual must comply with opt-in and opt-out consent rules.
 We know that a lot of businesses do this from outside of our platform, and that is why we give you the option to decline the automated footers.

-All receiving mobile carriers can detect a text message sent from an application (this is the "A" in A2P) and make the assumption that it is business texting.
-Even though you may be behaving as an individual having casual conversation with a contact and not mass texting with templated messages, it is a gray area about whether that is still considered "in promotion" of your business, as you are relationship and rapport building.
+All receiving mobile carriers can detect a text message sent from an application (this is the "A" in A2P) and assume that it is business texting.
+Even though you may be behaving as an individual having a casual conversation with a contact and not mass texting with templated messages, it is a gray area about whether that is still considered "in promotion" of your business, as you are relationship and rapport building.
 We encourage you to educate yourself on text consent laws and consult with a compliance attorney to keep your business operating properly.

 What Happens if a Contact Opts Out?